FooDeas/raspberrypi-ua-netinst/README.md

 ## Reinstalling or replacing an existing system

-If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
+If you want to reinstall with the same settings you did your first install you can just copy the original _config.txt_ back and reboot.

+Note: If the original installation was performed with `cleanup` set to `1`, then the files necessary for a reinstallation will not be available.

 ```
-mv /boot/raspberrypi-ua-netinst/reinstall/config.txt /boot/config.txt
+cp /boot/raspberrypi-ua-netinst/config.txt /boot/config.txt
 reboot
 ```